gardenlinux/gardenlinux/docs/how-to/installation/on-premises/iso.md

 The ISO installation process boots Garden Linux as a live system from removable media, installs the system to a target disk, and reboots into the installed system.
 The workflow consists of:

-1. **Boot from ISO** — Firmware loads the bootloader from ISO media (UEFI: systemd-boot; Legacy BIOS: syslinux)
+1. **Boot from ISO** — Firmware loads the bootloader (isolinux) from ISO media
 2. **Live system** — Garden Linux runs from the ISO root filesystem with an OverlayFS tmpfs layer
 3. **Installation** — Either runs automatically ([`_autoinstall`](/reference/features/_autoinstall) feature) or is triggered manually by running [`/opt/install/install.sh`](https://github.com/gardenlinux/gardenlinux/blob/main/features/_install/file.include/opt/install/install.sh) (provided by [`_install`](/reference/features/_install) feature, included in [`_iso`](/reference/features/_iso))
-4. **Disk install** — Partitions the target disk, copies the root filesystem to disk, and installs the bootloader
+4. **Disk install** — Partitions the target disk, copies the root filesystem to disk, and installs the bootloader (UEFI: systemd-boot; Legacy BIOS: syslinux)
 5. **Reboot** — System reboots into the installed system from disk

 ### Boot and Installation Flow